AdobeDocs/commerce-operations.en/help/configuration/deployment/technical-details.md

 ### Build system

-The build system compiles code and generates static view files for themes registered in Magento.
+The build system compiles code and generates static view files for themes registered in Commerce.
 It does not need a connection to the Commerce database; it needs only the Commerce codebase.

 On your build system: